 Phil and I had each summered on Cape Cod before we met.
 Our love for the Cape was a common bond for us.
-Phil had a small cottage in West Falmouth where we would escape to after long work weeks in NYC.
-In 2000, we moved to Silicon Valley and sold the cottage.
-The years we spent out west made us miss those peaceful Cape days so when an exit opportunity arose, we decided to head back east.
+Phil had a small house in West Falmouth where we would escape to after long work weeks in NYC.
+In 2000, we moved to Silicon Valley and sold the cape house.
+The years we spent out west made us miss those peaceful days on the cape, so when an exit opportunity arose we decided to head back east.
 We would raise our twins (then 7 years old) on Cape Cod.

 We bought the property in 2004, a rundown Folk Victorian built in 1905, with the hopes of restoring it.
 The home was perched high on a bluff overlooking Old Silver Beach on one side, and the Herring River salt marsh on the other.

-We had fallen in love with the simple details of the original home – West Falmouth pink granite in the foundation now famous, from the historic West Falmouth quarry -ca. 1800’s, (the same iconic stone Jackie sourced for JFK’s grave in Arlington as a tribute to his Cape Cod roots), the arched entry to the covered porch, and how the porch sat on a pink granite pier, the character of the old doors, the original trim work, the beach-rock fireplace, and the quirky butler’s pantry with it’s two swinging doors.
+We had fallen in love with the simple details of the original home – West Falmouth pink granite in the foundation -now famous, from the historic West Falmouth quarry -ca. 1800’s, it was the same iconic stone Jackie sourced for JFK’s grave in Arlington as a tribute to his Cape Cod roots, the arched entry to the covered porch (and how the porch sat on a pink granite pier), the character of the old doors, the original trim work, the beach-rock fireplace, and the quirky butler’s pantry with it’s two swinging doors.